Who We Are

 2010

-A female executive networking group for women in metalforming, powered by Precision Metalforming Association (PMA), is established and call themselves “Women in Metalforming.”
+A female executive networking group within the metalforming industry, powered by the Precision Metalforming Association (PMA), is established under the name “Women in Metalforming.”

 2011